xjamundx/egghead-rtkq/README.md

 # egghead-rtkq

-A repo to showcase using rtk query
+A repo to showcase using rtk query in an existing redux application